 The Town Council comprises of 16 Town Councillors, 4 for each of Lutterworth's Wards (Brookfield, Orchard, Springs and Swift).
 Elections are due in 2015.
-The

-Town Mayor is selected by the Town Council each year.
+The Town Mayor is selected by the Town Council each year.
 The Town Council meets on generally meets on a monthly basis and the following committees are in place:

-- Planning and Grants (meets monthly); - o Administration, Finance and Development (meets quarterly); - Staffing (meets quarterly). - There are no plans at present to prepare a Neighbourhood Plan for Lutterworth. - 'The Lutterworth Town Plan (2013)' articulates the Town Council's aspirations for Lutterworth, setting out a range of projects, some of which are on-going, which the Town Council is driving forward in order to improve the town and benefit the local community.
-These include: - Built environment: Retain/enhance character of the town, improve the quality of the streetscape; improve town's facilities; seek to achieve the optimum population size to sustain a diverse economic prosperity and ensure that infrastructure keeps pace with the carefully planned development: - Business/Economy: Encourage new investment into the Town Centre and encourage more shops (including quality specialist and independent stores), services and affordable business property; maintain the existing markets and further occasional themed markets; encourage more jobs for young people, a greater variety of employment opportunities and the provision of infrastructure needed by businesses; promote a rural market town brand identity and diverse evening uses; - Community: safeguard and develop recreational opportunities and leisure facilities, including a 'Youth Strategy'; have effective police presence/CCTV; safeguard health services; maintain good quality schools and ensure adequate primary school provision for residents; provide additional cemetery land. - Natural Environment: Improve town's cleanliness; promote recreational use of surrounding countryside/provision of RoW; improve 'green' environment; increase tree/floral planting in town. - Transport and Traffic: Seek more direct bus service to Leicester; reduce speed of HGV's on High Street; promote eastern bypass; make town centre more pedestrian focussed and linked up; improve accessibility for disabled; improve car park quality; extend cycle tracks and improve walking and cycling links. - Lutterworth Carnival held annually. - Assets of Community Value Listed: The Sherrier Centre and De Verdon Road Allotments are listed as Assets of Community Value.
+- Planning and Grants (meets monthly); - Administration, Finance and Development (meets quarterly); - Staffing (meets quarterly). - There are no plans at present to prepare a Neighbourhood Plan for Lutterworth. - 'The Lutterworth Town Plan (2013)' articulates the Town Council's aspirations for Lutterworth, setting out a range of projects, some of which are on-going, which the Town Council is driving forward in order to improve the town and benefit the local community.
+These include: - Built environment: Retain/enhance character of the town, improve the quality of the streetscape; improve town's facilities; seek to achieve the optimum population size to sustain a diverse economic prosperity and ensure that infrastructure keeps pace with the carefully planned development: - Business/Economy: Encourage new investment into the Town Centre and encourage more shops (including quality specialist and independent stores), services and affordable business property; maintain the existing markets and further occasional themed markets; encourage more jobs for young people, a greater variety of employment opportunities and the provision of infrastructure needed by businesses; promote a rural market town brand identity and diverse evening uses; - Community: safeguard and develop recreational opportunities and leisure facilities, including a 'Youth Strategy'; have effective police presence/CCTV; safeguard health services; maintain good quality schools and ensure adequate primary school provision for residents; provide additional cemetery land. - Natural Environment: Improve town's cleanliness; promote recreational use of surrounding countryside/provision of RoW; improve 'green' environment; increase tree/floral planting in town. - Transport and Traffic: Seek more direct bus service to Leicester; reduce speed of HGV's on High Street; promote eastern bypass; make town centre more pedestrian focussed and linked up; improve accessibility for disabled; improve car park quality; extend cycle tracks and improve walking and cycling links.